Bulimia Nervosa

 Diabetes and bulimia

-Patients with diabetes need input from an endocrinologist with respect to their glycemic control and insulin management.
+Patients with diabetes need input from an endocrinologist for glycemic control and insulin management.
 Admission to hospital may be required.2

 Complications